 Russia was the first of the so-called BRIC countries to enter a bear market in 2012.
 The BSE India Sensitive Index is down 12 percent from its peak and Brazil’s Bovespa Index is down 21 percent.
 The Shanghai Composite Index (SHCOMP) has been in a bear market for more than a year.

-OAO Sberbank, Russia’s biggest lender, traded little changed at 80.73 rubles.
-The bank’s shares have dropped 11 percent this week and trade at 5.2 times estimated earnings.
-The MSCI Russia Finance Index (MXRU0FN) slid 15 percent this week.
+OAO Sberbank, Russia’s biggest lender, fell 2.8 percent to 78.40 rubles.
+The bank’s shares have dropped 14 percent this week and trade at 5.1 times estimated earnings.
+The MSCI Russia Finance Index slid 16 percent this week.

 “Whoever was selling Russia this week, was selling Sberbank as a key Russian company,” Bark said.

-The dollar-denominated RTS fell 2.9 percent to 1,275.73, the lowest intraday level since Oct.
-7. The index’s 3.6 percent slide on May 14 saw it breach the bear-market threshold.
+The dollar-denominated RTS fell 1.8 percent to 1,289.46, the lowest level since Oct.
+6. The index’s 3.6 percent slide on May 14 saw it breach the bear-market threshold.

-The MSCI BRIC Index (MXBRIC) for shares in Brazil, Russia, India and China slid into a bear market yesterday.
-The MSCI Emerging Markets Index headed for its biggest weekly retreat in eight months.
+The MSCI BRIC Index for shares in Brazil, Russia, India and China slid into a bear market yesterday.
+The MSCI Emerging Markets Index headed for its biggest weekly retreat in seven months.

 Billionaire Mikhail Prokhorov turned down the post of deputy prime minister for industry as Medvedev tries to form a new government, Vedomosti reported today, citing unidentified Kremlin officials.